Peryn: Monastery

-To sustain and support the monastery after it had been ravaged in 1611 - 1617, it was merged with the Yuriev Monastery (the main monastery of Novgorod).
+To sustain and support the monastery after it had been ravaged in 1611–1617, it was merged with the Yuriev Monastery (the main monastery of Novgorod).
 According to one source, this occurred in 1634, according to another, in 1671.
-After the secularization undertaken by Catherine the Great in 1764, the monastery was abolished, its assets were transferred to Yuriev Monastery, and all the buildings except the Church of the Nativity were disassembled.
+After Catherine the Great pursued a policy of secularization in 1764, the monastery was abolished, its assets were transferred to Yuriev Monastery, and all the buildings except the Church of the Nativity were disassembled.

 The monastery was revived in the 18th century thanks to Anna Orlova-Chesmenskaya and Photios the Archimandrite.
 Photios the Archimandrite, when he was a hieromonk in Saint Petersburg, dismissed the popular idea of the times emphasizing direct communication between a man and the God outside the influence of the church.
 As a result, he was removed from Saint Petersburg and sent to Novgorod in 1821.
-In 1822 he was appointed head of the Yuriev Monastery.
-He was no longer considered an oppositionist when the new emperor, a deeply religious person, came to the throne in 1825.
+In 1822, he was appointed head of the Yuriev Monastery.
+He was no longer considered an oppositionist when the new emperor, Nicholas I, who was deeply religious, came to the throne in 1825.

 He undertook extensive repairs of the Yuriev Monastery and on Peryn Islet, relying on financial support from Duchess Anna Orlova-Chesmenskaya, his rich god daughter.
 At first, Photios asked that Peryn Islet should be returned to Yuriev Monastery.
 After this had been agreed in 1824, he arranged for major repairs to the Peryn Chapel: the walls were repaired thoroughly inside and out; the church’s interior was redecorated; an outbuilding was built up from the west side of the church; the floor and the dome were replaced.